danielkdewar/blog/content/post/founder-recommended-reading-list.md

 "Good to Great" eschews the philosophical preaching of most business titles to present the findings of a five-year research project into the commonalities between companies that went from good to great, and were able to sustain that greatness.

 Collins litters the book with data—quantitative and qualitative—to suggest five common traits of a great company.
-It's not so much a framework but a rorschach test.
+It's not so much a framework but a Rorschach test.
 Recommended for any founders wanting a guide to removing the ego from the business and creating a company culture that involves the entire workforce.